A10SINGH/css-practice-project-/README.md

-this was my first javascript practice project.
+this was my first javascript practice project , where I created simon says game .